-Being injured in a car accident in Ontario can be devastating.
-It’s important for you to know that there are a number of issues that you need to address early in order to protect yourself or a loved one.
+Being in a car accident in Ontario can be devastating.
+It’s important for you to know that there are a number of issues that need to be addressed in order to protect yourself or a loved one.

-- Ensure that the police have been informed about the collision;
+1. Ensure that the police have been informed about the accident

-- Inform your family doctor of the accident and your injuries;
+6. Inform your family doctor of the accident and your injury

-Be aware of deadlines for filing a claim.
-In many cases, you only have two years from the date of the car accident to start a lawsuit against the at-fault party; otherwise, you may be prevented from starting a lawsuit.
+Be aware of deadlines.
+In many cases, you only have two years from the date of the car accident to start a lawsuit against the at-fault party; otherwise you may be prevented from starting a lawsuit.

 Am I Entitled to Accident Benefits?